-Brown, Edwards Company, S. L. P.
+Brown, Edwards & Company, S. L. P.

-Lynchburg, Virginia October 28, 2022
+Lynchburg, Virginia October 13, 2022

-PRIOR YEAR COMMENTS AND SUGGESTIONS
+PRIOR YEAR COMMENTS AND SUGGESTIONS June 30, 2022

-Segregation of Duties (Significant Deficiency)
+Segregation of Duties

 An important aspect of any internal control system is the segregation of duties.
 In an ideal system, no individual would perform more than one duty in connection with any transaction or series of transactions.
 Accordingly, each transaction should be processed through two or more unrelated individuals with the result that the work of one is under constant review of the other, thereby reducing the risk of impropriety.
-With limited staff, sufficiently separating duties can be difficult or even impossible.
-As with all areas of internal control, management and those charged with governance should make careful decisions about the costs versus benefit of any internal control.
+We did note that the Board has made efforts to put compensating controls as described below.